THE LOCKERS

 “Street dance”, the term coined by Locker member Toni Basil in an interview with Soul Publication (February 18th,1974), has now become accepted as a great American art form.
 It has been said that their ground breaking emergence on the scene "changed the face of dance", not only for street dancers, but dance in general.
 Yes, The Lockers are proud of their accomplishments and they guard their legacy.

-From 1973 to mid 1976, other dancers were hired as a “work for hire” at different times for different reasons.
-None of these dancers were ever considered part of the group by The Lockers or their agency, CMA/ICM.
 Over the years with the advent of unauthorized websites, Wikipedia entry availability, Internet blogging, misprinted interviews, and with 'photoshop' techniques making it easy to plagiarize images, the group’s legal council continues to be vigilant to protect The 7 original Lockers’ legacy.
 The persons named above assert that such has been misrepresented,eroded and distorted by others.
+NONE of “work for hire” dancers were ever considered part of the group by The Lockers or their agency, CMA/ICM.

 Attorney at Law